lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 Remember that each request is stateless.
 Which means that it doesn't remember where you are.

-**You always start from the beginning.**
+**You always start from the initial region.**

-You need to send always the movements from the initial region.
+That means that you need to send always the movements from the initial region.

 Good luck and remember **WINTER IS COMING!**